 Engravings on Sword

-Carvings have three meanings in Ko-To time.
+Engravings on a sword in the Ko-to era (Heian to Keicho era) has three purposes.
 One is to reduce the weight of the sword.
-They are Hi, Bohi (single groove),Gomabashi (wide, narrow, short or long grooves).
-The second is for religious purposes.
-For that reason, swordsmiths often carve the Buddhistic figures.
+Hi, Bohi,Gomabashi (wide, narrow, short, or long grooves) are examples.
+The second is for religious purposes, for which swordsmiths often carved Buddhistic figures.
 The third is for decoration.
-In shin-To time, carvings became mainly decoration purposes.
+In the Shin-to era (from Keicho time and after), it became mainly for decoration purposes.